 If content is king and engagement is queen, then Facebook groups are the private parties with exclusive handshakes and the ‘jobs for the boys’ opportunities.
-Access to these groups have accelerated the success of Two Scots Abroad and guess what?
+Access to these groups have accelerated the success of our brands and guess what?
 You don’t have to be on the guest list to join.

 How to Join Facebook Groups

 Each Facebook group has its own rules.
 Always read them before posting to avoid being kicked out.

 Facebook now has a nifty function for admins so when you as to a join a group a pop-up request information set by the group.

 In the olden days, groups asked bloggers to display their websites in their private profiles, if you can I would recommend still doing this.

 Unless stated (see the list below), the majority of these groups do not like ‘link dumps’.

 This means you should avoid posting your content unless it is asked for.
 The majority of admins are voluntary, most run their own online companies and host groups to be helpful.

 Avoid backchat and be nice to others, you never know who you’ll be working with or for in the future!